 YOU can speak out and be heard by having your own "Column" - Visit the "Public Opinion" Section above.

-VOA VIEW: As the should be.
+VOA VIEW: They should be arrested.

 WE ACKNOWLEDGE AND THANK ALL OUR SOURCES FOR THEIR CONTRIBUTIONS IN MAKING US AMERICA'S NUMBER ONE NEWS INFORMATION PORTAL.